Dental Hygiene Program F.A.Q.'s

 The Dental Hygiene program begins each year in the fall.
-No waiting list, it is a selective limited enrollment program and each year the application and selection process begins over.
+No waiting list, it is a selective limited enrollment program and each year the application, interview and selection process begins over.

 High School GPA 2.5